 You will be able to take home the birdfeeder and boat basket that you make, plus a handout on the types of willow available, where to buy it and how to prepare it.

 Willow weaving requires some strength and dexterity in the hands and course participants should be aware that sharp tools will be used and some activities will require reasonable physical input.
 Stout footwear must be worn (no open-toed shoes please)

-Refreshments will be provided, including a buffet lunch.
+Refreshments will be provided, including a homemade cake.